epfl-ada/ada-2024-project-leszinzinsdelespace/README.md

 - How does user backtracking reflect unmet expectations in navigating a hyperlink network?
 - What insights can the difficulty rating of a completed path provide about the semantic distance between concepts?
+- How do players behave when encountering dead-ends?
+- What patterns emerge in backtracking behavior?
+- How does game duration correlate with number of backtracks?

 **How does the structure of a hyperlink network affect user navigation and the perception of semantic distance?**

 - Are high difficulty ratings associated with sparse or missing connections between seemingly related topics?
 - To what extent do incomplete paths indicate gaps in semantic linking within the network?
+- What percentage of articles are unreachable from the main network?
+- How do semantic relationships compare to existing hyperlinks?
+- Where are the critical gaps in article connectivity?

 **How can semantic distance be used to improve hyperlink networks and enhance user experience?**

+- How can we identify missing semantic links?
 - How does computed semantic distance between concepts compare to user-perceived similarity in navigation paths?
 - What cosine similarity threshold (fixed or variable) can indicate when a link is missing between two concepts, and how might this be applied as a tool for network improvement?
+- What criteria should we use for adding new connections?
+- How can we maintain game difficulty while eliminating impossible paths?

 **What challenges arise in differentiating between genuinely related and superficially similar concepts in a hyperlink network?**